Southgate open to Maguire return

 England get their Nations League campaign under way against Iceland and Denmark this month, before resuming their campaign against Belgium in October.

-"It's clearly been a really difficult period for him and I think the last few days have been very important for him to relax, get away from all the attention and get a rest," Southgate told reporters on Friday.
+"It's clearly been a really difficult period for him and I think the last few days have been very important for him to relax, get away from all the attention and get a rest," Southgate said on Friday.

-"He had a short break anyway but the events in Greece had really dominated that.

 'That has been complicated'